s183910/MLOps_project/reports/README.md

 >
 > Answer:

 The code coverage is 23 %.
 This is not much, but does cover the central parts which are data loading and inference.
 It is important to note that code coverage only measures how much of the code has been run at any point during testing.
-This does not guarantee code correctness as tests will rarely cover every hat 100 % code coverage does not guarantee code correctness.
-Code cover
+Therefore it does not guarantee code correctness as tests will rarely cover every input value.
+This leads to some edge cases not necessarily being discovered.
+Therefore it is better to concentrate on writing more relevant tests than just aiming for a high code coverage.
+Furthermore, near 100 % unit test coverage does not guarantee that different components work well together, even if they work as expected individually.
-It only measures if the code at any point has been run, and tests will rarely cover every input value a piece of code could receive, leading to edge cases not necessarily being discovered even under 100 % coverege.
-Further, near 100 % unit test coverage does not guarantee that every part plays nicely together, even if they work individually.

 ### Question 9